LPBeaulieu/Book-Generator-PrintABook/README.md

 ![2-Fanning Out the Pages](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/2-%20Fanning%20Out%20the%20Pages.jpg)<hr>
 <b>Figure 14.</b> In order to increase the surface area exposed to the application of glue, it is recommended to fan out the pages using a large plastic container as a support.
 Apply an even layer of PVA glue onto the pages with your brush.
 When done, turn the book and fan out the spine pages in the other direction, using the same plastic container as a support.
-Apply some glue the same way and then let the page stand upright.
-Press the pages together and proceed to the next step.
+Apply some glue the same way and then let the pages stand upright.
+Press the pages together to encourage good adhesion.
 <br><br><br>